 We Bring Relief To those facing hunger in Black hawk County

-- Food Pantry - Being ready to serve all who come to our door is part of The Salvation Army mission.
-Our food pantry is a key part of this preparedness and it is run largely alongside community support which allows us to be able to always provide meals to those in need at a moment's notice.
+- Perishable Food Pantry - [Tuesday & Thursday from Noon-1:00pm] Being ready to serve all who come to our door is part of The Salvation Army mission.
+Our food pantry is a key part of this preparedness and it is run largely alongside community support which allows us to be able to always provide meals to those in need.
 Hunger can be an issue for anyone at any time, and so The Salvation Army's pantry is always stocked to serve all.

-- Meal Programs - The physical needs of hunger can easily be filled, but in order to do the most good The Salvation Army strives to meet the spiritual needs as well.
-Our on-site meal programs are held anywhere: in shelters, kitchens, churches, or otherwise, and they all work towards the same goal of establishing a connection with someone and helping restore their dignity and hope.
+- Hot Lunch Meal Program - [Monday, Wednesday & Friday from 11:30am-12:30pm] The physical needs of hunger can easily be filled, but in order to do the most good The Salvation Army strives to meet the spiritual needs as well.
+Our on-site hot lunch meal program helps establish a connection with individuals and restores their dignity and hope.
 More than a meal, we want to offer everyone a chance to be heard and reminded that they are loved.

 USDA Nondiscrimination Statement